 Company membership registration

 When you choose to enroll your company as a DPP member, we will require information about the company, and also about the primary contact person(s), including name, job title, and email address.
 These will be collected via our online enquiry form, or via direct contact, such as by email.
 The basis for this processing is to allow us to fulfil our contract with you to provide membership services.

 Individual website registration

 Any member of staff from a DPP member company may register for an account on our site, allowing you to log in to access additional resources such as downloads and event registration.
 In order to register you, we will collect information including your name, job title, and email address.
 We will also ask your permission to share information with sponsors when you attend DPP events or download DPP reports with selected member companies who’ve sponsored them.
 The basis for this processing is fulfilment of our contract to provide you services under your membership.
 You will also be able to opt in to receiving email communications to update you on the DPP’s events, publications, and other work.
 You will be able to opt-out of these at any time.

 When you are logged into our website, we record which of our documents you download.
 For users who are not logged in, some content on our website is available for download by non-members, upon submission of your name, company name, and email address.
 The basis for this processing is our legitimate interest to understand who is using our materials and how.
-Users who are not logged in will additionally be able to opt-in to further email communications, which will be delivered based upon your consent to do so.
+Users who are not logged in will additionally be asked to opt-in to further email communications from the DPP, which will be delivered based upon your consent to do so.
 You may withdraw this consent at any time.